Best Coffee Maker for RV: 7 Awesome Choices

 - Needs additional equipment like water kettle, filters, and coffee grinder

 - Still more fragile than other options

 Best Suited For: Any fans of pour over who want a small and convenient way to brew artisan coffee on their outdoor adventures.

 Finally, if convenience and minimalism are your M.O., you might want to take a look at the Wolecok Silicone Collapsible Coffee brewer.
 If the slightly delicate nature of the Hario doesn’t appeal to you but pour over coffee runs in your veins, this just might be the answer.

-Hell, even if you plan on having a nicer unit for your camper, this one’s worth consideration even just to bring along on a hike or day trips!
+Hell, even if you plan on having a nicer unit for your camper, this one’s worth considering to just bring along on a hike or day trips.
 The portability and convenience are unmatched.

 - Tiny and packs flat

 - As affordable as it gets